hundredyearfarms/Hundred-Year-Farm-Project/README.md

 An experimental one hectare (2.5 acre) agroforestry home that requires no public utilities.
 The home has the potential to be carbon-negative while ensuring access to energy, food, water, and habitat as the climate changes over the next 100 years.

-The project is financially sustainable and funded through to the year 2035.
+The project is funded through to the year 2035.

 **OVERVIEW**

 During the late 1990's, the Canadian Mortgage and Housing Corporation (CMHC) sponsored the development of a [home, within the city of Toronto, that required no public water, sewer, or gas utilities and that provided most of its electrical power](http://www3.sympatico.ca/rolf/howtoronto.html).
 The home was integrated with a garden that captured nutrients and played a role in the home's water cycle.
-The idea was that homes like this while would have less environmental impact and could be sited at lower cost in areas where there is no public infrastructure.
+The idea was that homes like this would have less environmental impact and could be sited at lower cost without public infrastructure.
 Further, since these homes can function after natural disasters that shut down public infrastructure, having a certain percentage of them in a region could make communities more secure.
-The concept was visionary and it worked, however, the timing was such that the technology did not align well with cities that were starting to design for densification.
+The concept was visionary and it worked, however, one difficulty was that the technology did not align well with cities that were starting to focus on densification.

 <p align="center">
 <img src="healthyHouse.svg" alt="Healthy House" width="1000">
 </p>

-The Hundred-Year-Farm project builds on the Toronto Healthy House concept only with the benefit of another twenty years of technology advances.
+The Hundred-Year-Farm project builds on the Toronto Healthy House concept with the benefit of another twenty years of significant technology advances.
 Rather than cities, the intended use is for homes on small acreages outside of cities where there are no public utilities, well, or septic system, and where the land is degrading from changes to climate or is otherwise poorly suited to agribusiness.
-The home is expected to halt degradation of that land, then allow for a gradual restoration of its habitat, food, and energy production while being a carbon-sink.
-This application aligns with the interests of both cities and agribusiness.
+The home is expected to halt degradation of that land, then allow for a gradual restoration of its habitat, food, and energy production while serving as a carbon-sink.
+This application aligns with the interests of cities and agribusiness.

 <img title="" src="IntendedApplication.svg" alt="Healthy House" width="954" data-align="center">

-The project is taking place on a 42 acre parcel of land in eastern canada.
+The project is located on a 42 acre parcel of land.
 Much of the property is  judged by the owners to be at-risk of fire, erosion, and habitat loss if the climate continues to warm over the next few decades.

 The land will be treated in three different ways.

 1) Most of the forested area (a former clear-cut) will be left as-is, apart from thinning where needed for tree health.
+This continues the generally accepted practices of today.

-2) Some cleared areas will be replanted with trees through government reforestry programs that are designed to address the changing climate.
+2) Some cleared areas will be replanted with trees through government reforestry programs that are designed to help address the changing climate.

-3) The third treatment will be a 2.5 acre area with the proposed carbon-negative household.
-This will involve restoration of a far more diverse population of native trees and habitat (with ponds) than is possible with the re-forestry project.
+3) The third treatment will be a 2.5 acre carbon-negative agroforestry household.
 Even with the footprint of the home, we expect net carbon sinking, habitat, food and energy production to be the highest with this option.
+This is largely because with people on-site it is possible to establish a more diverse population of native trees and habitat (including ponds for birds) than the clear-cut regrowth or reforestry programs will achieve.
+The on-site production of food and energy should also prove to outperform the operation of a similiar household in the city.

-A life-cycle assessment and comparison of the three approaches, with third party academics or others, will allow us to make a decision on how to proceed for the long-term.
-If a carbon-negative household does prove to have the highest value, then manufactured products for co-generation systems and a carbon-negative agroforesty housing development (2.5 acre lots) may be possible.
+A planned third-party life-cycle assessment will allow us to compare results from the three options and help the farm make decision on how to proceed for the long-term.

 **PROJECT MILESTONES**